This is a post from the same day in 2014. Apart from its obvious topicality, I thought readers today might enjoy the thread.

 A sunny day, as I strolled down the High, past the University Church, past what is perhaps the oldest statue of our Blessed Lady, crowned as Queen, to have been erected in public in England since the Reformation.
 Nobody ought to pass that without an Ave.
 Or without a murmured beate Carole, ora pro nobis.
 Because it was in the reign of King Charles I that the statue was erected, at the instigation of his Archbishop, William Laud, who lost his head to a puritan indictment citing this very statue.
 You might almost be strolling past a church in Rome, given the great, baroque, 'salomonic' pillars, like those in S Peter's, above which the Deipara stands.
 (Lovely word, Deipara; it is used of her in a window put up during this same decade in Magdalen College Chapel.)

-By a chance, tomorrow is the memorial, optionally, in Naples, of one of blessed Charles' descendants who was beatified only last Saturday in the Basilica of S Clare in Naples by Crescenzio Sepe, Cardinal Archbishop of Naples.
+By a chance, tomorrow is the memorial, optionally, in Naples, of one of blessed Charles' descendants who was beatified on January 25 2014 in the Basilica of S Clare in Naples by Crescenzio Sepe, Cardinal Archbishop of Naples.
 Blessed Queen Maria Christina of Savoy was the daughter of Victor Emmanuel (de jure King of England, Scotland, France, and Ireland, 1819-1824) and sister of Maria Beatrice (de jure Queen Mary III and II of England, Scotland, France, and Ireland, 1824-1840).
 Blessed Maria Christina was married to Ferdinand II, King of the Two Sicilies, and mother of Francis, last King of the Two Sicilies before the Piedmontese usurpation.
 Her Eulogy describes her as 'a prudent counsellor of the King and a true Mother of the poor and needy'.
 She was also a woman of great modesty.
 She died in childbed when she was only twenty four.
-Here is her Collect, discovered on the internet by Fr Andrew Starkie, a learned priest ... needless to say ... of the Ordinariate.
+Here is her Collect, discovered by Fr Andrew Starkie, a learned priest of the Ordinariate.

 Deus, qui in figura huius mundi beatam Mariam Christinam prudenti ardentique caritate decorasti et artificem in augmento Regni tui effecisti: tribue nobis, eius exemplo et intercessione; ut de vero amoris tui thesauro benefacientes accipere valeamus.
 Per.